 The data shown for population in occupied units is the total population minus any people living in group quarters.
-All people occupying the housing unit are counted, including the householder, occupants related to the householder, and lodgers, roomers, boarders, and so forth.
+All people occupying the housing unit are counted, including the householder, occupants related to the householder, and roommates, housemates, and so forth.